gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 frowned at Piaerre.
 "Do I know you?"

 Erileine told their story quickly.
-She left out Razi's magic sword and Lady Kembe---those parts already seemed like a dream.
+She left out Razi's magic sword and Lady Kembe–those parts already seemed like a dream.
 Even without that, it sounded like a fairy tale: the destruction of Tinhead, the banefire that had burned Forecastle market to the ground, and then, their discovery that the invaders were Hett.

 "Get away," the bosun scoffed.
 "The Hett couldn't do something like this.
 They're not soldiers."